DavidCEllis/ducktools-env/README.md

 ### pipx ###

 `pipx` is another tool that allows you to install packages from PyPI and run them as applications based on their `[project.scripts]` and `[project.gui-scripts]`.
-This is a goal of ducktools.env, except it would build separate zipapps for each script and the apps would share the same cached python environment.
+This is different from `ducktools-env` which specifically builds scripts into bundles based on inline dependencies.